liloheinrich/DesignNature/README.md

 - researched hopping animals to find inspiration
 - kept a sketchbook of my hopper design ideas
-- fabricated prototypes which I used to iteratively improveme my design
+- fabricated prototypes and iteratively improved my designs
 - learned how to CAD lasercutting layouts in Fusion360

 ## Play Project: Elephants

 ... prepared for several Design Review presentations

 -----------------------------
 ## Course Description